RuthAngus/stardate/docs/source/user/install.rst

 Installation
 ============

-You can either install *stardate* from source or using pip.
+Currently the best way to install *stardate* is from github.

 From source: